Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Hand Sanitizer

 Before diving into a meal in Vietnam, make sure your hands are germ-free!
-Some restaurants may not provide soap in the restroom (if they even have a restroom), so it’s best to have some hand sanitizer on hand (literally!).
+Some restaurants may not provide soap in the toilet (if they even have one), so it’s best to have some hand sanitizer on hand (literally!).

 WiFi Connection

-In order to find our recommended restaurants (using the Google Map links provided in our post) when you are out and about, you will need a WiFi connection.
-Some cell phone plans can be adjusted to provide international data packages; however, SIM cards are much cheaper (but can only be used if you have an unlocked phone).
+In order to find our recommended restaurants when you are out and about, you will need a WiFi connection.
+Some phone plans can be adjusted to provide international data packages for Vietnam; however, SIM cards are much cheaper (but can only be used if you have an unlocked phone).

 Grab App

 We have recommended restaurants all over Da Nang City!
-Getting around the city is best done via Grab Taxis.
+Getting around is best done via Grab Taxis.
 In order to get a ride, visitors need to have the Grab App.
-We recommend downloading and setting it up prior to your trip!
+We recommend downloading and setting it up prior to your trip to Vietnam.

 Pro Tip: The Grap App can also be used for Food Delivery in Da Nang!